 - Alien Invasion

 - BFS: Well, any sword used by large scale mech count.
 The biggest one is the Moonquencher, a sentient magic sword used by Sharlorn, the Necropolis mech.
-It's mentioned that its creator already has plan for even larger sword.
+It's mentioned that its creator already has plans for an even larger sword.

-- Caped Mecha: Mentioned and deconstructed for laugh in Paladin profile.
+- Caped Mecha: Mentioned and deconstructed for laughs in the Paladin profile.